To Cut Carbon Emissions, a Movement Grows to ‘Electrify Everything’

 “Natural gas has long been perceived as the lower cost option” compared to older electric resistance-based space or water heaters, said Pierre Delforge, a senior scientist at the Natural Resources Defense Council who specializes in energy-efficient appliances and technologies for buildings.
 “But that’s no longer true with heat pumps.
 They are four or five times more efficient than gas alternatives.
 That shifts the economics.”

-Cities like Philadelphia and Washington, D.C. are coming up with transition plans for decarbonizing their municipally-owned gas utilities.
+Cities like Philadelphia and Washington, D.C. are coming up with transition plans for decarbonizing their gas utilities.

 Those efficiencies, he said, unlock huge cost savings over the lifespan of appliances — savings that come on top of the avoided costs of connecting a home to gas lines.
 “These local codes and ordinances are focused on new construction, because there’s no question about the economics,” Delforge said.
 “It’s cheaper and faster to build all-electric than with gas because you don’t have to connect the building to the gas main in the street, and there’s no gas plumbing in the building.”